Magnesium Sulfate: A Treatment for Preterm Labor and a Method of Neuroprotection

 With regard to the baby, magnesium freely crosses the placenta, so the concentration of magnesium in the baby’s cord blood is about the same as the concentration in the mother’s blood.
 A slight decrease in fetal heart rate and variability may be observed, but this is not clinically significant.

 The potential benefits of magnesium therapy should outweigh the potential risks.
-Therapy is contraindicated when the mother has myasthenia gravis (a neuromuscular disease) or compromised heart function or heart conduction defects.
+Magnesium therapy is not advised when the mother has myasthenia gravis (a neuromuscular disease), compromised heart function, or heart conduction defects.
 Since magnesium is eliminated by the kidneys, mothers with impaired kidney function may develop magnesium toxicity at the usual infusion doses.
 Thus, maintenance dosing must be adjusted or eliminated for these women.

-Close monitoring is essential to help prevent magnesium toxicity.
-Urine output and deep tendon reflexes should be closely monitored.
+Doctors should closely monitor urine output, deep tendon reflexes, and other reactions to prevent magnesium toxicity.
 The maintenance phase of treatment should be continued only if a patellar (knee) reflex is present, breathing rate exceeds 12 breaths per minute, and urine output exceeds 100 mL in four hours.

 - Marret S, Doyle LW, Crowther CA, Middleton P. Antenatal magnesium sulphate neuroprotection in the preterm infant.
 Semin Fetal Neonatal Med 2007; 12:311.